ABOUT THE CAFE

 Where is the meat in your food from?

-The meat in our sausage, lamb and beef burger patties - and the beef in our meat goulash - is all reared on the farm.
+The meat in our sausage, lamb and beef burger patties - and the beef in our meat goulash and stew - is all reared on the farm.
 Seasonally, we also use wild venison harvested from the farm.
 Our sheep can be seen grazing the common (season-dependent) and our cows can be found grazing on local nature reserves.
 Our eggs are also home-produced from our mixed flock of rescued commercial hens.
-The only meat on our menu that isn’t homegrown is the bacon, which we get from a local supplier.
+The only meat on our menu that isn’t homegrown is the bacon.

 Do you bake your own cakes?